gdbroman/broman.blog/_posts/2020/2020-09-17-on-being-round.md

 So my current thinking is this: Be T-shaped in your craft, but round personality-wise.

-The former is simple: Find a passion - and read widely.
+The former is simple: Find a passion - read widely.
 The latter is hard: Do things which make you uncomfortable.

 * Some people hate socializing.
 They need to socialize.
 * Some people hate running.
 They need to run.